 For every service that exists in traditional finance, DeFi apps based on Ethereum have an alternative version that is accessible to everyone.
 DeFi apps allow users to create stablecoins, lend money and earn interest, send and receive payments, take out a loan, trade, take positions on prediction markets, get into real estate and much more.
 Smart contracts are key to making decentralized services possible, as they execute pre-agreed activities automatically once certain conditions are met.

-But traditional finance has since adapted to offering new services tailored to the crypto space.
+But traditional finance has since adapted to offering new services tailored to the crypto ecosystem.
 Some fund managers now offer investors a way to include cryptocurrencies in their portfolios, custodians provide security services for those that have a lot of capital invested in crypto, and many analysts on mainstream media such as Bloomberg now take a serious interest in crypto.

 For those that prefer to take security measures into their own hands, there is a huge crypto hardware market that offers professional traders and long-time HODLers the tools they need.
 The biggest names in the hard wallet category are Trezor and Ledger.
 Both essentially offer the same value to crypto traders: a place to store crypto in a much safer way.

 Of course, crypto stored in hard wallets is not available for trading on the markets, so crypto traders typically split their reserves between hard wallets and exchanges using a ratio that fits their trading style.